isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     2. Client-B uses the same IP address as Client-A but a different FQDN.
-    In this case the reverse DNS entries (PTR and DHCID RRs) for Client-A will be deleted as they match the IP address and new entries for Client-B will be added.
-The forward DNS entries (A and DHCID RRs) for Client-A, however, will not be deleted, as they belong to a different FQDN while new entries for Client-B will still be added.
+    In this case the reverse DNS entries (PTR and DHCID RRs) for Client-A will be deleted as they match the IP address, and new entries for Client-B will be added.
+The forward DNS entries (A and DHCID RRs) for Client-A, however, will not be deleted, as they belong to a different FQDN, while new entries for Client-B will still be added.

     Disabling conflict resolution should be done only after careful review of specific use cases.
 The best way to avoid unwanted DNS entries is to